pixelsdb/pixels/README.md

 update-java-alternatives --list
 sudo update-java-alternatives --set /path/to/jdk-17.0
 ```
-Oracle JDK 17.0 or Azul Zulu JDK 17 also works.
+Oracle JDK 17.0, Azul Zulu JDK 17, or GraalVM 22 for Java 17 also works.

 ### Setup AWS Credentials
 If we use S3 as the underlying storage system, we have to configure the AWS credentials.